bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 	Learning: You have to give your wallet permissions to camera etc to scan qr codes, sometimes a wallet app works better on Android or iPhone, experiment!

 - Receive your first ever bitcoin!
-	Learning: SHARE a QR code to receive bitcoin on Lightning
+	Learning: You can share a QR code to receive unspecified amounts of bitcoin on Lightning

 - Pay a Lightning 'Invoice' of a specific amount
-	Learning: Sometimes you dont have a QR code, just a LNURL link instead
+	Learning: You might receive a LNURL invoice link which you pay before it expires in 10 mins

-- Receive any amount of bitcoin from anyone if they have your lightning wallet payment address like mine hairysweater43@loungeofsatoshi.com
+- Receive any amount of bitcoin from anyone without showing a QR code, by using a lightning wallet payment address like mine hairysweater43@loungeofsatoshi.com
-	Learning: Sometimes the only opportunity to transmit the payment address is verbal so this format is the same as an email address for easy transmission
+	Learning: Sometimes the only opportunity to transmit the payment address is verbal so this format is the same as an email address for easy transmission over the phone or in conversation

 - Ultimately everyone will have their own super cool personalised address on their own domain name like sats@myshopname.com get your Bitcoin Lightning Instant Payment Address (a blipa!) bitcoinnottingham.org/blipa
+	Learning: There is always an upsell ;-)

 **Bitcoin Technical Explainer**

-For more advanced bitcoiners here are 3 suggested topics about bitcoin to discuss while first timers are learning Lightning
+For more advanced bitcoiners here are 3 suggested topics about bitcoin to discuss while first timers are learning Lightning i.e

-i.e
 - Energy Consumption - What percentage of Bitcoin mining electricity is reportedly from renewable or stranded energy and how does bitcoin solve the peak load problem for power grids?
 - Difficulty Adjustment - What is the current difficulty and what number of leading zeros is this?
 (13 Apr 2023 - 19 zeros?)
 - Bitcoin Code Review - https://github.com/bitcoin (Who are the code guardians, who ultimately is responsible for approving new commits, will all commits get applied by all the nodes?